jere-o-rhodes/data-journalism-story/story.md

 When looking longer-term, Fuller expects her relationship with the Parks to continue to evolve with her.

 “I kind of can’t wait until the day I have a family of my own that I can introduce to the parks.
 It’s always an evolving thing and I can’t wait for the next phase of it.”

+# Data Anaylsis/Diary

+Questions to ask in data
+1. How many campers in each park per month?
+2. What were the months with highest attendance
+3. What are the most popular state parks?
+4. How did park attendance change after the start of the pandemic?
+5. What was the month-to-month attendance for the parks mentioned in my story?

+## Process
+The data came in various spreadsheets, broken up by year.

+1) The first thing I noticed was that the format of the dates isn't enough for me to extract each month.
+To fix this, I changed the date column formate to month/day/year

+2) The next thing I needed was to separate the month from the day and year of each cell, since I only need the month.
+To do that, I made another column and titled it "MONTH."
+I used a formula: =month(cell number) to create a number that corresponds to the month (1 is January, 2 is February, etc.)

+3) Next, needed to get a count of each month for each park.
+To find the count for each park, I made a pivot table for each dataset.
+In that table, I specified the the columns as the "park" column and "MONTH.
+For the values, you'll do a "count."
+That gave me the count for each month, and allowed me to do all of my data analysis.

+# Sources:

+1. Andrew Lopez: student at UC Berkeley's Graduate School of Journalism.
+Andrew grew up in California and grew up going to various CA State parks with his family.
+- email address is andrew_lopez@berkeley.edu
+2. Maggie Fuller: UC Berkeley students.
+She also grew up camping in CA state parks and has a deep relationship to them.
+- email address is mfuller@berkeley.edu
+3. Jorge Moreno: Information Officer for CA State Parks.
+He can help put me in touch with someone who works for the State Parks to talk about how they prepare for the summer and the affects COVID had on park attendance.
+- His phone number is (916) 661-2598.